newatoms/guides/slack-guide/readme.md

 ### Talking to Howdy the Robot

 For our daily standup we use the Howdy bot.
-Because we like to talk to robots and because it makes a summary of all three answered questions.
+Because we like to talk to robots; and because it makes checks in with everyone and lets the rest know how they are doing.

 With the standup we try to get a overview on what everyone is working on, what they have worked on so far, how they feel and if anything is blocking them.